secretstartups/handbook/content/handbook/security/security-assurance/field-security/customer-security-assessment-process.md

 - **Security Questionnaires:** 10 Business Day.
 SA or CSM will utlize the Knowledge Base and/or other self-service resources prior to requesting Field Security assistance.
 SA or CSM will ensure everyone on the Field Security team has access to any files or portals.
 - **Contract Reviews:** 5 Business Days.
 Field Security must be engaged in all relevant Contract Reviews.
 - **Customer Calls:** SA or CSM will provide context to the Customer or Prospects questions or concerns prior to the meeting.
 Field Security will provide a PowerPoint presentation with critical information about GitLab Security and specifics to the Customer or Prospect's request.
 Field Security must be invited to all relevant Customer Meetings.
 - **Security Documents:** Managed through the Trust Center.
-Create a General Request for unique enquiries that can't be satisfied through self-serve
+Create a General Request for unique enquiries that can't be satisfied through the Trust Center.

 ## Exceptions